 MUS 236.
-Survey of Group 1/2 course Wind Literature 1/2 course
+Survey of Group 1/2 course

 An introduction to the vast array of literature available to the band and wind ensemble from a historical perspective.
 Students develop both aural and score knowledge of the variety of styles of wind music (from the Middle Ages through the 20th century) and an understanding of the development of wind composition.